JWhitleyWork/CR10SmartUpgrades/README.md

 pip install immutabledict
 ```
 22. Install Octoprint.
 This will take a *VERY* long time.
 Be patient.
+    - **NOTE**: DO NOT install any version of OctoPrint above 1.8.2.
+Version 1.8.3 added a dependency on `passlib` which is not available on OpenWRT.
     - If you want, you can connect another SSH session and use `htop` to make sure the system is still doing something.
 ```
 pip install octoprint==1.8.2